DMflow.chat

 ad

-DMflow.chat: Smart integration for innovative communication!
-Supports persistent memory, customizable fields, seamless database and form connections, and API data export for more flexible and efficient web interactions!
+DMflow.chat: Intelligent integration that drives innovation.
+With persistent memory, customizable fields, seamless database and form connectivity, plus API data export, experience unparalleled flexibility and efficiency.

 A recent study by the well-known AI company Anthropic has revealed a major flaw in the safety mechanisms of current AI models.
 The researchers developed a technique called “Best-of-N” (BoN) that can easily deceive top AI models developed by tech giants like OpenAI, Google, and Facebook through simple modifications to text, voice, or images.
 This discovery has dropped a bombshell in the AI security field and sparked widespread discussion about the potential risks of AI technology.